 What can you reuse?
 What can you recycle?
 What can you reduce?
 What can you rethink?

 Activity 3 – Spend Some Time With Garbage!!!

 How much garbage do you create?
 For one week, collect all of your family’s garbage in garbage and recycling containers.
 At the end of the week, weigh your garbage and chart how much your family accumulated.
 Now find out national averages about garbage and compare your family’s accumulation to the national average.
 Next, find out where the garbage goes once it leaves your house.
 Write five paragraphs about your research findings on garbage.
 Be sure to conclude with your vision for the future of garbage.

 Garbage go away!!

-These are areas that hold our noncombustible, non-recyclable materials, as well as ash from incineration and residues from recycling?
+- Name the areas that hold our noncombustible, non-recyclable materials, as well as ash from incineration and residues from recycling.